-Household

-All persons residing in an apartment who are listed on the apartment's lease as household members or the apartment's lease as a household members or Recertification and may include an approved PCA OR LIVE-IN AIDE, who resides in the apartment.
+Household All persons residing in an apartment who are listed on the apartment's lease as household members or Tenant Status Review (T.S.R.); and may include an approved PCA OR LIVE-IN AIDE, who resides in the apartment.

-Recertification and may include an approved PCA OR LIVE-IN AIDE, who resides in the apartment.
+Household Member A person residing in an apartment who is listed on the apartment's lease as a household members or Tenant Status Review (T.S.R.); and may include an approved PCA OR LIVE-IN AIDE, who resides in the apartment.